To The Bone – Eating Disorder Film

-The majority of people haven’t yet seen this film, To The Bone, which highlights anorexia, bulimia and other eating disorders.
-I’m blown away by how strong opinions are before it’s even released.
+The majority of people haven’t yet seen this eating disorder movie, To The Bone, which highlights anorexia, bulimia and other eating disorders.
+Opinions are strong and people haven’t seen it yet.

 Could it be triggering to those with eating disorders?
 YES.